 We become the ghosts of our everyday.

 Maryland based artist Angela Deane, b.
-1977, while best known for her small paintings on photographs, is currently pursuing an ever-growing body of larger works on canvas.
-In many of her creations there is a playfulness to be found; one tied to nostalgia, the sweet married to the bittersweet, but also emerging is a strong buoyancy of spirit, a kind of spiritual mapping, both in process and evocation of the completed piece.
+1977, while best known for her small paintings on photographs, is currently pursuing an ever-growing body of larger works on both canvas and paper, as well as the moving image.

 She has shown both domestically and internationally, with highlights including a group show Daegu Museum in South Korea, and a commission by Gucci to create a mural in Milan, Italy.
-She splits her time between daydreams and reality as well as a few locations.
-Home is currently an impermanent thing.
+She splits her time between daydreams and reality as well as various locations.
+For the time being, "home" has legs.